TheAcharya/MarkerData-Website/docs/faq.md

 ## Could Marker Data support DaVinci Resolve since it supports FCPXMLs?

-Regrettably, despite the capacity to import and export FCPXMLs within **DaVinci Resolve**, it is noteworthy that the compatibility of Marker metadata is not seamlessly integrated into the FCPXML format.
+Regrettably, despite the capacity to import and export FCPXMLs within **DaVinci Resolve**, the compatibility of Marker metadata is not integrated into the FCPXML format.

 ## Why Notion v2 Token is used instead of Notion’s official API Connections?